Fund Names

 Share Class Extension

-Table 3: Fund names of umbrella and standalone funds in three complementary fields
+Table 3: Fund name constellations of umbrella structures and stand-alone funds

-Row numbers 1 to 4 in table 3 correspond to an umbrella fund which has two sub-funds each containing two share classes.
-Rows 5 and 6 correspond to a standalone fund containing two share classes.
+Row numbers 1 to 4 in Table 3 correspond to an umbrella fund which has two sub-funds, each containing two share classes.
+Row 5 shows an example where the Umbrella is also part of the “Legal Fund Name Only”.
+Rows 6 and 7 correspond to a standalone fund containing two share classes.

 Nr.OFST010020